 An Arizona US roadtrip: Scottsdale, Page, Sedona and The Grand Canyon

-Embarking on this epic US roadtrip was my first taste of America barre the time that, as a Mickey and Minnie obsessed 5 year old with my brother and parents, I visited Disney.
+Embarking on this epic US Arizona road trip was my first taste of America bar the time that, as a Mickey and Minnie obsessed 5 year old with my brother and parents, I visited Disney.

 This was the first time I was to uncover America as the outdoor adventurer and fully fledged adult that I am today and I was ever so excited to explore new lands.

-Here’s a map of our route and the hotspots we visited within it!
+Here’s a map of the route we had planned and the hot spots we visited within it!

 The adventure began when I flew into Phoenix, the largest connecting airport to London Heathrow, with two of my best friends.
 The whole trip was actually centred around a challenge they had set out to complete here in Arizona and I had just decided to hop on board (with the trip, not the challenge).
 The challenge was to run the 29miles (for 7 hours) from the north rim of the Canyon to the south.